-Located on Republic Square it sits across the street from the Municipal House and is hard to miss.
+Located on Republic Square, it sits across the street from the Municipal House and is hard to miss.
 This building has recently been totally renovated and developed into the largest modern theatre the city has to offer.
-Visitors are treated to not only wonderful acoustics, but also modern conveniences such as air conditioning while enjoying classical concerts.
+Visitors are treated to wonderful acoustics and modern conveniences such as air conditioning while enjoying classical concerts.

-Containing the Dvorak Concert Hall, the Rudolfnum plays host to some of the largest orchestras in Prague.
-The concert hall itself is one of the two largest in the city and is home to the Czech Philharmonic Orchestra.
+Containing the Dvorak Concert Hall, the Rudolfinum plays host to some of the largest orchestras in Prague.
+The concert hall is one of the two largest in the city and is home to the Czech Philharmonic Orchestra.

 Spanish Synagogue in the Jewish Quarter

 This Synagogue is known as being one of the most beautiful in all of Europe and is located in Jewish Quarter just next to Old Town.
-The building itself is beautiful, both inside and out and is also part of the Jewish Museum as well as the home to numerous classical concerts.
+The building itself is beautiful, both inside and out and is also part of the Jewish Museum and the home to numerous classical concerts.

 Lobkowicz Palace at Prague Castle